rheav/rheav/README.md

 But I was very happy and saw that "creating things" was something valuable to me.

-So I started learning about HTML, CSS and JS, and went to work for a software house that developed e-commerces in Magento - but I went to work on the sales team.
+So I started learning about HTML, CSS and JS, and went to work for a software house that developed e-commerces in Magento - but I went to work on the sales team - and the sales team was only me.

 I always kept studying, and after I started working at VTEX I had to improve myself to keep up with the pace of work.
 I focused more on JavaScript, APIs (both REST and GraphQL), and more recently on React.js and Node.js.
+Now working at Nuvemshop I need to think more holistic in how the solution will work, which makes me study more about back-end, database set-ups and performance an reliability of proposed solutions.

 Nowadays, I study every day and do the iCodeThis.com and Codante.io challenges frequently to hone my skills, especially when it comes to creating beautiful interfaces.